Trader Joe’s is like an affordable vegan shopping haven.

 While Trader Joe’s specializes in its private-label products, it does also offer brand name vegan food for a price lower than other grocery stores.
 The chain carries four-packs of Tofurky Italian Sausage, Tofurky and Lightlife vegan deli meat slices, Lightlife high-protein vegan chicken tenders, and Gimme Lean Sausage.

 5. Vegan Burgers

 The grocery store chain’s frozen aisle has no shortage of vegan burgers and patties – including plant-based crab cakes made from jackfruit.
-One of the latest additions to the lineup is Hi-Protein Veggie Burgers which contain 26 grams of pea protein per patty.
+One of the latest additions to the lineup is the Hi-Protein Veggie Burger which contains 26 grams of pea protein per patty.
 You can also find vegan burgers inspired by Tex-Mex, Indian cuisine, and a few veggie-based patties from Dr. Praeger’s.

 5. Organic Tofu and Tempeh

 Don’t skip on old-school vegan meats like tofu and tempeh.
 Trader Joe’s offers multiple varieties of tofu ranging from organic sprouted to high-protein as well as heat-and-serve options like Organic Baked Tofu and Sriracha Baked Tofu.
 It also carries multi-grain tempeh under its private label.
 Most varieties won’t cost you more than $2.